aeternity/aeternity/docs/docker.md

 ## Localnet

-Small local network (not connected to testnet) can be created with `docker-compose`.
+Small local network (*not* connected to testnet) can be created with `docker-compose`.
 It runs three nodes using the `mean16s-generic` miner (fastest generic miner) and a proxy server to allow CORS.

 All local network nodes have `ak$25MZX3BXYP32YDPGWsJqYZ6CgWnqD93VdpCYaTk6KsThEbeFJX` set as node beneficiary (for more details on beneficiary see [configuration documentation](configuration.md#beneficiary-account)).
-Public-private keypair of `ak$25MZX3BXYP32YDPGWsJqYZ6CgWnqD93VdpCYaTk6KsThEbeFJX` beneficiary can be found [here](/docker/keys/beneficiary).
+Public-private keypair of `ak$25MZX3BXYP32YDPGWsJqYZ6CgWnqD93VdpCYaTk6KsThEbeFJX` beneficiary can be found [here](/docker/keys/beneficiary): as the private key is publicly available, this setup must *not* be connected on the live network.

 Both external and internal API are exposed to the docker host, the URL pattern is as follows:
 - external API - http://$DOCKER_HOST_ADDRESS:$NODE_PORT/